Chief Executive and Executive Board

 Angela has extensive experience as a commercial executive, most recently at Debenhams where she led their retail, supply chain and technology teams and prior to that Direct Line Group, Sainsburys and Asda/Walmart.
 In these organisations she led and managed both technical and business change, and as part of the broader executive led the organisations through their cultural transformations.

-She was the executive sponsor for Corporate Social Responsibility at both Debenhams & Direct Line and for a number of years sat on the Advisory Board for The Tech Partnership (previously E-skills), working with peers and counterparts in the information technology (IT) service sector to improve IT skills in education and the workplace.
+She was the executive sponsor for Corporate Social Responsibility at both Debenhams and Direct Line and for a number of years sat on the Advisory Board for The Tech Partnership (previously E-skills), working with peers and counterparts in the information technology (IT) service sector to improve IT skills in education and the workplace.

 Philip Almond

-Executive Director, Marketing, Fundraising & Engagement
+Executive Director, Marketing, Fundraising and Engagement

 Phil joined Cancer Research UK in December 2019 and leads the Charity's Fundraising and Marketing teams, working with our supporters, donors and staff to raise the funds which will help us beat cancer sooner.